Updated: April 5, 2021

 - Residents 65 and older;

 The Madison Health Department is not currently a COVID-19 vaccination site.
-Morris County’s primary vaccination site will be located at the state “mega-site” located at the Rockaway Townsquare Mall.
-We anticipate additional vaccination sites, such as pharmacies and other medical facilities, becoming available in the coming weeks and months.
+Morris County’s primary vaccination site is located at the state “mega-site” located at the Rockaway Townsquare Mall.
 More information about vaccination resources in Morris County are available on the county website.

 Like many aspects of the COVID-19 public health emergency, the vaccination program in NJ is a rapidly changing and ever evolving situation.
 New Jersey’s COVID-19 Information Hub will have the most up-to-date information on NJ COVID-19 vaccination program.